 - 1x Arduino Uno

-- 1x Bluetooth Module (for example: HC-05, you don’t have one?
-No problem, click here to read my review here about this Bluetooth module)
+- 1x Bluetooth Module (for example: HC-05, click here to read my review here about this Bluetooth module)

 - 1x Smartphone (any Android will work, I’ve only tested with Samsung Galaxy Ace)